rayaq-siddiqui/rayaq-siddiqui/README.md

   </a>
 </h1>

 I am <b>Rayaq Siddiqui</b>.
 I am in my final year of Software Engineering at the University of Waterloo.
 I have experience as a Machine Learning Developer, both in Computer Vision and Natural Language Processing.
 I also have experiences in Machine Learning Compilers and general Software Engineering.

-I love programming, mathematics, and data science.
-I am proficient in Python, C++, C, and Java.
+I love programming and mathematics.

 ## What am I doing?